bcgov/platform-developer-docs/login-to-openshift.md

 ---
 title: Login to OpenShift

+slug: login-to-openshift

 description: Describes how to login to the OpenShift console with your IDIR

 keywords: security, privacy, IDIR, STRA, access, login, OpenShift

-  page purpose: Gives background and information on logging into the OpenShift console with your IDIR and the background on how it was set up.
+page_purpose: Gives background and information on logging into the OpenShift console with your IDIR and the background on how it was set up.

 audience: developer, technical lead

 author: Jonathan Bond

-  content owner: Cailey Jones
+content_owner: Cailey Jones
 ---

 # Login to OpenShift